dodona-edu/dodona-edu.github.io/en/faq/accounts/index.md

 ## How do accounts work on Dodona?

 Accounts on Dodona are automatically created when you log in for the first time.
-You can login with your institutional account (e.g. UGent, Smartschool, ...) or with a personal account (e.g. Google, Microsoft, ...).
+You can log in with your institutional account (e.g. UGent, Smartschool, ...) or with a personal account (e.g. Google, Microsoft, ...).
 If you use an institutional account, your account is automatically linked to your school or university.

 It is not possible to manually create an account on Dodona with a username and password.